Disclosure and lawsuits ahead of IPOs

 49 Pages Posted: 30 Mar 2020 Last revised: 5 Oct 2020

 Date Written: March 4, 2020

-Despite strong incentives to increase visibility and disclosure before initial public offerings (IPOs), many firms take advantage of the confidential filing provisions of the JOBS Act of 2012 to obscure their financial and non-financial information prior to IPOs.
-We posit that one potential reason for holding back information prior to an IPO is to reduce litigation.
-We focus not on shareholder litigation but on litigation from other sources (e.g. competitors, ex- and current employees, and patent trolls).
-We show that firms that publicly file their registration statement with the SEC experience a 25% increase in lawsuits during pre-IPO period, whereas a matched sample of firms that file confidentially under the provisions of the JOBS Act do not experience such an increase.
+IPO firms face strong concerns about proprietary disclosure, prompting regulators to allow submission of IPO registration statements confidentially under the JOBS Act.
+Prior research documents severe underpricing and other asymmetric information costs associated with obscuring information prior to an IPO.
+Nonetheless, the vast majority of eligible firms elect the confidential filing provision.
+In this study, we examine reducing non-shareholder litigation risk as a specific and quantifiable benefit that justify the use of this provision.
+We show that firms that publicly submit their registration with the SEC experience a 25% increase in non-shareholder lawsuits during the pre-IPO period.
+In contrast, a matched sample of firms that utilize the confidential filing provision do not experience such an increase.
 The difference between the two groups is concentrated among lawsuits in which the plaintiff is a business, rather than an individual, and among lawsuits that are more likely to be meritless.
-There is no disproportionate increase in lawsuits for the confidential filers following the IPO, which suggests that withholding information during the IPO period mitigates, rather than delays, opportunistic litigation.
+We find no disproportionate increase in non-shareholder lawsuits for the confidential filers following the IPO, which suggests that withholding information before the IPO period mitigates, rather than delays, opportunistic litigation.

 JEL Classification: G10, G32, K20, K41, M41

 Suggested Citation: Suggested Citation